-Streams in the Watana Reservoir and the Denali Corridor survey areas supported the highest number of pre-nesting Harlequin Ducks in the study area.
-Greater than ten ducks were found on the Susitna, Black, Oshetna, and Jack rivers, and Kosina, Goose, Watana, R21, Deadman, Brushkana, Tsusena, and Fog creeks.
-Although most Harlequin Ducks were in pairs on June 14-17, the high number of sightings of females and males outside of pairs on that survey compared to the first pre-nesting survey may mean that the process of nest site selection had begun for some ducks.
+Streams in the Watana Reservoir and the Denali West Corridor survey areas supported the highest number of pre-nesting Harlequin Ducks in the study area.
+High densities of ducks were found on a number of streams on one or both years, including Deadman, Brushkana, Tsisi, Fog, Kosina, Goose, R21 and Tsusena and Watana creeks, and Black, Susitna, Oshetna and Jack rivers.
+Although most Harlequin Ducks were in pairs during the second survey both years, the high number of sightings of females and males outside of pairs on that survey compared to the first prenesting survey may mean that the process of nest site selection had begun for some ducks.
 Only female Harlequin Ducks select the nest site, although males may accompany female to prospective locations (Robertson and Goudie 1999).
 Males have been documented to wait at the confluence of larger watersheds while females select a nest site along a smaller tributary.
 The extent of a stream defended by a pair during the pre-nesting period is variable.
 Some breeding Harlequin Ducks defend a stretch of stream no greater than 2 mi while other pairs use twice that much or more (Kuchel 1977, Cassirer and Groves 1992 in Robertson and Goudie1999).
 Also, Harlequin Ducks may forage and court on one part of a stream and nest on another.
 In Alberta, pre-nesting females were recorded foraging 5 mi downstream from nesting sites (MacCallum and Bugera 1998 in Robertson and Goudie 1999) and a nesting female was documented to fly 9 mi from the nest site to a feeding site during incubation breaks (Smith 1999 in Robertson and Goudie 1999).
-The discovery of a Harlequin Duck nest during the Landbird and Shorebird Study (Study 10.16) on a very small tributary of Watana Creek indicates that Harlequin Ducks similarly may nest at sites far from main tributaries where most of their courting and foraging activities take place.
+The discovery of a Harlequin Duck nest during the Landbird and Shorebird Study in 2013 (Study 10.16) on a very small tributary of Watana Creek indicates that Harlequin Ducks similarly may nest at sites far from main tributaries where most of their courting and foraging activities take place.